Is Going To A Psychiatrist Bad? Addressing Common Concerns

 What is a psychiatrist?

-A psychiatrist is generally a doctor who diagnoses and treats mental health disorders.
-These could include eating disorders, depression, anxiety, OCD, bipolar disorder, and schizophrenia, to name a few.
-They may perform different types of therapy, depending on what they’re treating, and can prescribe medication as well.
-Psychiatrists often work closely with therapists and counselors since those types of mental health professionals are often not able to prescribe medication when treating clients.
+A psychiatrist is a doctor who diagnoses and treats mental health disorders, including but not limited to eating disorders, depression, anxiety, obsessive-compulsive disorder (OCD), bipolar disorder, and schizophrenia, to name a few.
+Depending on what they're treating, they may offer different types of therapy and prescribe medications.
+Psychiatrists often work closely with therapists and counselors since those types of mental health professionals are not able to prescribe medication when treating clients.

-Psychiatrists are experts in human behavior and emotion who can help a person in a lot of different ways.
-They might work with an individual, a couple, or an entire family to address a variety of issues.
-Psychiatrists can diagnose and provide treatment for several types of mental illness.
-They can prescribe medications and administer therapy (though most psychiatrists do not provide therapeutic services).
+Psychiatrists are experts in human behavior and emotion who may help a person in various ways.
+They might work with an individual, a couple, or an entire family and can diagnose and provide treatment for several types of mental illness.
+They can prescribe medications and administer therapy.
+However, some psychiatrists choose not to offer therapy.

-Psychiatrists generally give their opinions to doctors, therapists, and other medical professionals.
-They can assist in mental health crises and admit patients to the hospital if that is what’s best for that person.
-Some people live with long-term or chronic mental health conditions that need the regular attention of a psychiatrist to manage and treat.
+Psychiatrists may work in a treatment team with other doctors, therapists, and other medical professionals.
+They can assist in mental health crises and admit patients to the hospital for crises.
+Some people live with long-term or chronic mental health conditions that benefit from the regular attention of a psychiatrist to manage and treat.
 When people have a complex or otherwise difficult mental health disorder, they are often referred to a psychiatrist for specialized care.
 A patient might also see a psychiatrist if they’re experiencing suicidal thoughts or ideation.
+However, one does not have to have a severe mental illness or diagnosis to see a psychiatrist.

 What are the benefits of seeing a psychiatrist?